tanishabisht/Learn-ReactBurgerBuilder/README.md

 # Burger Builder React Application
 This application is my goto guide for best practices in React.

 ## Folder Structure
-- public
-  - favicon.ico
-  - index.html
+- public: contains root html file
 - src
-  - Components
-    - Burger
-  - Container
-    - Layout
-      - Navbar
-      - Layout
-    - Aux (Similar to React.Fragment)
-  - Pages
-  - Config
-    - axios
+  - Config: contains backend configurations
+  - UI: contains components that are customized basic UI elements
+  - Helper: contains additional helper functions e.g. javascript functions to change obj to arr
+  - Components: Sub-components used in pages
+  - Pages: contains main pages of the application
+  - Store: contains redux logic

 ## Best Practices
 - Components should have these two important properties: